 Expanding Access To In-Demand IT Career Pathways

-Jobs for the Future’s Rapid IT Training & Employment Initiative can provide the training they need.
+The Jobs for the Future (JFF) Rapid IT Training & Employment Initiative (RITEI) can provide the training needed to fill these roles.

 RITEI Overview

-The purpose of the Rapid IT Training & Employment Initiative (RITEI), which is supported by an H-1B One Workforce grant and led by Jobs for the Future (JFF) in partnership with the National Association of Workforce Boards (NAWB), the AFL-CIO Working for America Institute, CompTIA, and five leading organizations (Metro Community College, JEVS Human Services, the Colorado Community College System, Redemption Bridge, and TechSF), is to connect unemployed and underemployed workers to jobs in IT and to provide incumbent workers with the training they need to move on to positions that require more advanced skills.
+The purpose of the Rapid IT Training & Employment Initiative—which is supported by an H-1B One Workforce grant and led by JFF in partnership with the National Association of Workforce Boards (NAWB), the AFL-CIO Working for America Institute (WAI), CompTIA, and four leading organizations (Metropolitan Community College, JEVS Human Services, the Colorado Community College System (CCCS), and TechSF; Redemption Bridge exited the program in June 2023)—is to connect unemployed and underemployed workers to jobs in IT and to provide incumbent workers with the training they need to move on to positions that require more advanced skills.

-RITEI will train individuals whose employment status, when determined eligible for the program, is unemployed, underemployed, or incumbent worker.
-Over the span of the four-year grant, RITEI sites will train people for the in-demand CompTIA A+ Certification using the innovative, online CompTIA Tech Career Academy Mentored Learning 2.0 platform, or one of the five Google IT Professional Certificates, supplemented by rigorous, paid work-based learning (WBL).
+Over the span of the four-year grant, RITEI will train individuals who are unemployed, underemployed, or incumbent workers for the in-demand CompTIA A+ Certification using the innovative, online CompTIA Tech Career Academy, the Hybrid+ platform formerly known as Mentored Learning 2.0, or one of the six Google Professional Certificates supplemented by rigorous, paid work-based learning (WBL).

 JFF’s Role

-We will train underemployed and unemployed workers who are 17 and older for high-demand, middle- and high-skill IT roles in Denver, Omaha, Philadelphia, San Francisco, and Dallas.
+We will train underemployed and unemployed workers and jobseekers who are 17 and older for high-demand, middle- and high-skill IT roles in Denver, Omaha, Philadelphia, San Francisco, and Dallas.

 Key metrics* include: